ritamsarmah/newsbetter/README.md

 ### Sample Newsletter Template

-A newsletter template for a "Daily Briefing" is included in the `example` directory with sections that includes weather info, RSS feeds, and latest YouTube channel uploads.
-Run the example using `main.py` after running `pip install requirements.txt` and creating the following two configuration files in the same directory:
+A newsletter template for a "Daily Briefing" is included in `main.py` with sections including weather info, RSS feeds, and YouTube channels.
+Run the example using `main.py` after installing the requirements (`pip install -r requirements.txt`) and creating the following two configuration files in the project directory:

 1. `config.json`